Do you want to learn how to start a food blog?

 On clicking WordPress, you’ll visit the WordPress installation page.

-On WordPress installation page, select your domain name and directory.
+On the WordPress installation page, select your domain name and directory.

 Usually, you would like to build your WordPress blog on your primary domain name so that the site can be accessed with the domain name.